-The Innovative Molecular Analysis Technologies (IMAT) Program, which is aimed at the development and integration of novel and emerging technologies in the support of cancer research, diagnosis, and treatment, now encompasses an array of 4 closely related Funding Opportunity Announcements (FOAs).
+The Innovative Molecular Analysis Technologies (IMAT) Program, which is aimed at the development and integration of novel and emerging technologies in the support of cancer research, diagnosis, and treatment, encompasses an array of closely related Notice of Funding Opportunities (NOFOs).

 Matrix of IMAT RFAs and Outline of their Characteristics

 aWhile no preliminary data are necessary, the applicants must demonstrate the innovative nature of the particular technology and/or approach proposed for development.

 bDetailed preliminary data must be provided in support of the feasibility of the technology or approach that is proposed for development.
 Such data may reflect successful completion of a previous R21 grant and associated performance measures.

 Visit the Areas of Targeted Need page for information on NCI Notices of Special Interest that apply to the IMAT funding opportunities.

 The individual IMAT Requests for Applications (RFAs) utilize the following mechanisms to support this research: